Nicolas Schöffer: TLC Paris

-The Cybernetic Light Tower that Schöffer designed for Paris must be categorized as sculptural architecture, which means the dividing line between sculpture and architecture has been crossed.
+The cybernetic light tower that Schöffer designed for Paris is categorized as sculptural architecture, which means the dividing line between sculpture and architecture has been crossed.
 The height of the tower varied between 324 and 347 m in the different plan versions which implies that architectural and static considerations had to be in the foreground.
 It was planned as a building that could be entered.
 Schöffer envisaged seven visitor platforms that could be reached via elevators and stairs.
 He planned restaurants, signalling systems, television stations, concert halls with an organ, a post office, a drugstore and other shops on the platforms.
-The tower should have simultaneously fulfilled the functions of an information centre, art and cultural space, lighthouse, air navigation tower, weather service tower, observation tower and media tower.
+The tower would simultaneously have fulfilled the functions of an information centre, art and cultural space, lighthouse, air navigation tower, weather service tower, observation tower and media tower.

 Ten large French companies took part in the project and worked out the various detailed technical plans according to Schöffer's ideas.
 14 concave mirrors, 363 mirrors, 144 rotatable axes with electric motors, 2085 electronic flashes, 2250 partly coloured headlights, thermometers, hygrometers and anemometers were to be mounted on the construction of vertical and horizontal steel profiles.
 15 light cannons were planned at the top of the tower, the light from which would have increased the optical dimensions of the tower by two kilometres in height.

-Supporters of the project were Charles de Gaulle, President of the Fifth Republic from January 1959 to April 1969, his successor Georges Pompidou, André Malraux, Minister for Cultural Affairs, M. Prothin Director of EPAD (L'Établissement public pour l'aménagement de la région de la Défense), Marcel Jolly Director and M. van den Putten, President of the Philips company.
-Unfortunately, the tower has never been built because its biggest supporter, George Pompidou, died and the two oil crises shook its funding base.
-It is still considered as Schöffer’s masterpiece.
+Supporters of the project included Charles de Gaulle, president of the Fifth Republic from January 1959 to April 1969, his successor Georges Pompidou, André Malraux, minister for cultural affairs, M. Prothin director of EPAD (l'établissement public pour l'aménagement de la région de la défense), and Marcel Jolly director and M. van den Putten, president of the Philips company.
+Unfortunately, the tower was never built because its biggest supporter, George Pompidou, died and the two oil crises shook its funding base.
+It is still considered Schöffer's masterpiece.

 Voom Voom

-The first disco with light show, the predecessor of discos in today's sense was Voom Voom in Saint-Tropez.
+The first disco with light show, the predecessor of discos in today's sense was voom voom in Saint-Tropez.
 It was a kind of preparation for the entertainment district of the cybernetic city.
 The project was accomplished by Félix Girault, the architect Paul Bertrand and Nicolas Schöffer.
 The interior was furnished by Schöffer and was similar to an enlarged effect box (boîte à effet).
 A large prism of mirrors and a light wall were used as elements of the spectacle.
 The walls of the room, except for the light wall, were curved and covered with mirrors.
 An electronic brain controlled the spectacle.
-Shortly after a new Voom Voom disco was built in Juan-les-Pins because of the rush of guests.
+Shortly after, a new voom voom disco was built in Juan-les-Pins.

-Brigitte Bardot frequented regularly the disco in Saint Tropez.
-One of the first video clips were shot with her accompanied by Schöffer’s spectacle.
-Fashion designer was Paco Rabanne.
+Brigitte Bardot was a regular at the disco in Saint Tropez.
+One of the first video clips were shot with her and Schöffer's spectacle.